 You don't have to necessarily create an obvious delay or reverb effect to achieve width, you can be more subtle with short decay times.

-With delays try slightly different settings between the left and right channel and hear how starting from a mono source you'll get a wider stereo image.
+With delays try slightly different settings between the left and right channels and hear how starting from a mono source you'll get a wider stereo image.

 With reverbs, to achieve a similar effect, you just need the early reflections, which are short and give the sense of space, so shorten the decay times and late reflections if you just want the widening effect.